IDCI-Consulting/HelloWorldBundle/templates/contents/blog/en/new-year2017.md

 During year, we have seen our [team](https://www.idci-consulting.fr/fr/team "team") evoluated.

 **[Baptiste Boucherau](https://www.idci-consulting.fr/fr/cv/idci/baptiste_bouchereau_fr "Baptiste Boucherau")** is become co-manager this year.
-He joined Gabriel and Fredéric Bondaz at this post.
-Baptiste also add formation to his professional skills by giving classes.
+He joined Gabriel and Fredéric BONDAZ at this post.
+Baptiste also add formation to his professional skills, by giving some classes to Lyon 1 University and professional trainings.

 **[Brahim Boukoufallah](https://www.idci-consulting.fr/fr/cv/idci/brahim_boukoufallah_fr "Brahim Boukoufallah")** join the team more durably by signing a permanent contract.
-He give classes too.
+He also became trainer and give classes to Inseec and 3WAcademy.

 **Eddie Barraco** follows a block release training and work at IDCI to form himself on the developer's profession.